aaemnnosttv/wp-sqlite-integration/readme.txt

 When auto upgrading of SQLite Integration fails, please try manual upgrade via FTP.

 == Changelog ==

+= 1.4.2 (2013-11-06) =
+* Fixed some minor bugs about the information in the dashboard.
+* Changed the screenshot.
+* Tested WordPress 3.7.1 installation.

 = 1.4.1 (2013-09-27) =
 * Fixed the rewriting process of BETWEEN function.
 This is a critical bug.
 When your newly created post contains 'between A and B' phrase, it is not published and disappears.